 - File articles of formation with the appropriate governmental entity in a state where Series LLCs are permitted.

 - To be distinguished from a regular LLC, most states require that the articles of formation specifically state that the LLC is authorized to form series.

-- One of the benefits of a Series LLC is that you only have to file articles of formation once.
+- One of the benefits is that you only have to file articles of formation once.

 The master LLC operating agreement generally provides rules for the overall operations of the series LLC.
 These are the “default” rules if no specific rules are filed for the Protected Series LLCs

 - Construct an operating agreement for the master Series LLC and one for each series unless you desire the same rules throughout the series.
 Operating agreements for each series provide customized rules for operations.

 - A series LLC can create additional series whenever one is needed.